-On September 9, 1906, twenty-year-old David Green immigrated to Eretz Israel.
-He landed in the port of Jaffa and that evening already made his way, together with some of the people from his town, to Petah Tikva.
-There he experienced working the soil for the first time.
-Later, he wandered between the different rural Jewish settlements of pre-state Israel.
-For a time, he worked at wineries in Rishon Lezion and Kfar Saba.
-At the same time, David became a member of the temporary committee that led the Poalei Zion party, together with Israel Shohat.
+On September 9, 1906, twenty-year-old David Ben-Gurion (then David Green) immigrated to Eretz Israel.
+He landed at the port of Jaffa and, that very evening, set out with several people from his hometown for Petah Tikva.
+There, he experienced working the land for the first time.
+Later, he moved among the various rural Jewish settlements of pre-state Israel.
+For a period, he worked in wineries in Rishon LeZion and Kfar Saba.
+At the same time, he became a member of the provisional committee that led the Poalei Zion party, together with Israel Shohat.

 1907